Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 1: Open string field theory

-Let us mention a small visual problem which leads to an important issue of conventions.
-You might notice that the left half of the string $\sigma\in[0,\pi/2]$ maps to the {\it right} portion of the unit half-circle $\mathrm{Re}[e^{i\sigma}]>0$, while the right half of the string $\sigma\in[\pi/2,\pi]$ maps to the {\it left} portion of the unit half-circle $\mathrm{Re}[e^{i\sigma}]<0$.
-Thus it seems that what we are calling left and right is backwards from the point of view of the unit half-disk.
-This becomes particularly confusing when gluing surfaces to form the star product.
-When gluing the right half of the string of $A$ to the left half of the string of $B$, we must glue the half-disks of $A$ and $B$ in the opposite order.
-For this reason, \cite{Okawa} introduced a different gluing convention for defining the star product such that the left half of the string of the first state is identified with the right half of the string of the second state.
-This is called the {\it right handed} star product convention.
-For reasons that cannot be fully justified, we stick with the previous definition of the star product,
+Thus what we are calling left and right is backwards from the point of view of the complex plane.
+This can create confusion when gluing surfaces to~form the star product.
+Gluing the right half~of~the string of $A$ to the left half of the string of $B$ corresponds to gluing the half-disks together in the opposite order.

-which is called the {\it left handed} convention.
-The left handed convention is what appears most commonly in older literature, such as the papers of Witten \cite{Witten} and Schnabl \cite{Schnabl}.
+For this reason, Okawa \cite{Okawa} introduced a different definition of the star product where the left half of the string of the first state is identified with the right half of the string of the second state.
+This may be called the {\it right handed convention} for the open string star product.
+This convention finds widespread use in the literature.
+However, we define the star product using the {\it left handed convention}.
+The left handed convention appears more commonly in older literature, such as the papers of Witten~\cite{Witten} and Schnabl \cite{Schnabl}.
+When using the left handed convention the backwards gluing of surfaces can turn into an annoyance.
+We deal with this by adopting an unconventional visualization of the complex plane.
+We simply draw the positive real axis so that it increases towards the left; the positive imaginary axis still increases upwards.
+In this visualization, the left half of the string sits on the left portion of the unit half circle.
+The star product of surfaces also appears in the natural order:

+Note that in this picture the standard orientation of contour integrals is {\it clockwise}.
+This motivates the term ``left handed."
 A distinguishing feature of the left handed convention is that the sign of the tachyon field at the tachyon vacuum is positive.
 In the right handed convention, it is negative.
-Once we choose the left handed convention, however, the backwards gluing of surfaces could easily turn into an annoyance.
-This can be dealt with through an unconventional visualization of the complex plane.
-We simply draw the positive real axis so that it increases towards the left; the positive imaginary axis still increases upwards.
-In this visualization, the left half of the string sits on the left portion of the unit half circle, as would seem natural.
-Note that in this picture of the complex plane, the standard orientation of contour integrals is {\it clockwise}.
-This is part of the reason why this is called the ``left handed" convention.
-Both star product conventions appear in the literature up to recent times.